netas-ankara/poc-concurrency/README.md

 # poc-concurrency
-Poc for various concurrency technologies and for teoric background.
+Poc for various concurrency technologies and for theoretical background.